srinivma1/gitops-argocd/README.md

 # gitops-argocd

-INSTALLING ARGOCD ON OPENSHIFT
+### INSTALLING ARGOCD ON OPENSHIFT

-In this blog series we are using ArgoCD as it provides a great CLI and WebUI,
+In this article, we are using ArgoCD as it provides a great CLI and WebUI,

 In order to deploy ArgoCD on OpenShift 4 you can go ahead and follow the following steps as a cluster admin: